golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 - `average_duration_minutes`
 - `max_average_usage_cost`

-Using those if you plan to use your cluster for 20 minutes, and keep it busy for 80% of the time, you will reject providers that would cost you more than `1.5` GLMs in total.
+Using those if you plan to use your cluster for `average_duration_minutes` minutes, and keep it busy for `average_cpu_load` of the time, you will reject providers that would cost you more than `max_average_usage_cost` GLMs in total.

+As an added bonus, all offers will be sorted by computed average usage cost - Ray on Golem will negotiate with the cheapest ones first.

 ```yaml
 provider: